Erudika/scoold/README.md

 they will still see all the other questions when they switch to the "default" space.
 To make the default space private set `para.is_default_space_public = false`.

+**PRO** In Scoold PRO you can create as many space as you need.
+The open source version is limited to 10 spaces.

 ## Domain-restricted user registrations

 You can restrict signups only to users from a particular identity domain, say `acme-corp.com`.
 To do so, set the